trustoverip/concepts-and-terminology-wg/.github/ISSUE_TEMPLATE/new-term.md

 >_Optional but encouraged.
 Provide one or more short excerpts (or links) that show how the term has been used within the specific community of interest.
 These could come from a spec, github issues, whitepapers, etc._

 ## Tags
 >_Add any additional hash tags that you feel would allow grouping in useful ways.
-See https://github.com/dhh1128/ctwg/blob/master/docs/hash-tags.md for details and conventions._
+See https://github.com/dhh1128/ctwg/blob/master/docs/hash-tags.md for details._